 - Notice must contain a statement that it is given in order to perfect the right to pursue the civil remedy authorized by this section.

-In order to ensure that this civil remedy is properly filled out and done in accordance with Florida Statute § 624.155, it is strongly advisable to have an experienced attorney assist you.
+To ensure that this civil remedy is properly filled out and done in accordance with Florida Statute § 624.155, it is strongly advisable to have an experienced insurance claims lawyer assist you.

 After the notice is filed with the appropriate parties, the insurance company will have 60 days to remedy the violation.
 If the insurance company corrects the violation and provides compensation or correction, the insured is prohibited from filing a bad faith claim.

-If the insurer did not remedy the violation, and the facts and circumstances show that the insured still suffered from the actions of a bad faith actor at the end of the sixty (60) days, the insured may file a bad faith lawsuit.
-If a court finds that the insurer was acting in bad faith, the insurer will also be responsible for court fees, attorney’s fees, damages, and potentially punitive damages in order to prevent the same behavior from happening in the future.
+If the insurer did not remedy the violation, and the facts and circumstances show that the insured still suffered from the actions of a bad faith actor at the end of the 60 days, the insured may file a bad faith lawsuit.
+If a court finds that the insurer was acting in bad faith, the insurer will also be responsible for court fees, attorney’s fees, damages, and potentially punitive damages to prevent the same behavior from happening in the future.

 Contact Arias & Abbass and Let Us Be Your Attorneys

-If you feel you are the victim of a bad faith claim adjustment, please contact us today at (786) 530-4357 for a free consultation.
+If you feel you are the victim of a bad faith claim adjustment and want to speak to a Florida bad faith insurance lawyer, please contact us today at (786) 530-4357 for a free consultation.